zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 #### Case 2: Performant code

 In a more real example, an extension is pushing data points to a series displayed on a chart that is currently using auto-scaling of its axes.
-It takes 0.01 seconds to render an extra data point, but 0.5 seconds to recalcuate the scale of the x-axis and the y-axis every time the data is updated.
+It takes 0.01 seconds to render an extra data point, but 0.5 seconds to recalculate the scale of the x-axis and the y-axis every time the data is updated.

 In this example, the code in Case 1 would take 100 * (0.01 + 0.5) = 51 seconds to process all the changes, but the code in Case 2 would take (100 * 0.01) + 0.5 = 1.5 seconds to process the changes, for a difference of 3400%.
 This non-performant code results in performance problems that are serious enough that the Framework attempts to detect this type of code in an  extension.
 When the Framework encounters this type of code, it displays the following warning  message.